tiepdotme/marabesi.com/_posts/2020-06-22-reactjs-patterns-a-study-based-on-google-search.md

 ReactJS is among one of the most used javascript library according to GitHub it is one of the mos popular started repository.
-Given its popularity it is expected that the communicty around it will start to develop techniques, guides and tutorials around patterns.
+Given its popularity it is expected that the community around it will start to develop techniques, guides and tutorials around patterns.

 Inspired by the software systematic review literature paper